simulogics/prosperousuniverse-docs/content/tutorials/local-markets/_index.md

 As an alternative means for exchanging goods, Local Markets come with their own set of advantages and disadvantages.
 In essence, they work like bulletin boards, which results in a few key differences to Commodity Exchanges:

-* To place an ad, you must be own a base or [warehouse unit](../planetary-projects/#warehouses) on the planet where the market is located.
+* To place an ad, you must own a base or [warehouse unit](../planetary-projects/#warehouses) on the planet where the market is located.
 However, ads can be accepted by anyone (with a [PRO or BASIC license](../../wiki/pro-license)).
 * Offers on Local Markets list their total cost, not the cost per item.
 * Placing an ad costs money.
 The longer it runs, the more expensive it is.
 * Local Markets do not have Price Bands, meaning that prices can be set freely.